 It is much easier to use a vegetable peeler or a mandoline slicer to quickly slice the zucchini about 1/4 -inch thick into uniform strips.
 And, you may even get a few more slices of zucchini to make more rolls.
 Also, the thinner the slices are, the less baking time is needed to soften.

 When you first bake the zucchini strips, you must keep an eye on them, so they don’t burn.
-They bake quickly, and will only need to get soften and tender for you to easily roll them.
+They bake quickly, and will only need to get soft and tender for you to easily roll them.

 If you have some zucchini slices that are slightly little thicker than others, you may need to put those back into the oven for a minute or two more to soften.